-At the Opéra de Québec, he sang the roles of André Nault (Louis Riel) and Borsa (Rigoletto).
-Recently, he has been “The Philistine messenger” (Samson et Dalila) at the Opéra de Rimouski, as well as the “First priest” / “First armoured man” (Die Zauberflöte), and Ruggiero (La liberazione di Ruggiero) at Opera McGill.
-As for sacred music, the young tenor sang as a soloist in both Bach’s Magnificat and first “Christmas Cantata” under the baton of maestro Dany Wiseman.
-Most recently, he performed the role of “Abdallo” in Nabucco at the Opéra de Québec and sang as a soloist in Mozart’s Requiem with Anima Musica in Montreal.
-This summer, Jonathan will be one of the soloists of the “Brigade lyrique” during the Festival d’opéra de Québec.
+At the Opéra de Québec, he sang the roles of “André Nault” (Louis Riel) and “Borsa” (Rigoletto).
+With other houses, he has been “The Philistine messenger” (Samson et Dalila) at the Opéra de Rimouski, as well as the “First priest” / “First armoured man” (Die Zauberflöte), and “Ruggiero” (La liberazione di Ruggiero) at Opera McGill.
+As for sacred music, the young tenor sang as a soloist in both Bach’s Magnificat and first Christmas Cantata under the baton of maestro Dany Wiseman.
+Recently, he performed the role of “Abdallo” in Nabucco at the Opéra de Québec and sang as a soloist in Mozart’s Requiem with Anima Musica in Montreal.
+He also was one of the soloists of the “Brigade lyrique” during the 2019 Festival d’opéra de Québec.

 This season, Jonathan made his debut as “Rinuccio” in a critically acclaimed Gianni Schicchi by Puccini with Opera Mariposa in Vancouver as well as sung a “Lippo Fiorentino” loved by the audience in Opera McGill’s production of Street Scene by Kurt Weil.